subvisual/blog/pages/posts/2016/10-october/108-educating-for-design-design-discipline.md

 tags:
   - general
   - design
+intro: "Over the last 4 years, I've had the pleasure of helping out designers on their first experiences in the web.
+Typically they come with a lot of questions and insecurities, usually all concerning two things: Typography and colors."
 ---

 Over the last 4 years, I've had the pleasure of helping out designers on their first experiences in the web.
 Typically they come with a lot of questions and insecurities, usually all concerning two things: Typography and colors.